plone/documentation/develop/plone/security/standard_permissions.rst

 :guilabel:`Contributor`, aka :guilabel:`Can add`,
     confers the right to add new content.
     As a rule of thumb,
-    the:guilabel: `Contributor` role should have the `Add:guilabel: portal content` permission and any type-specific add permissions globally
+    the :guilabel:`Contributor` role should have the :guilabel:`Add portal content` permission and any type-specific add permissions globally
     (i.e. granted in ``rolemap.xml``),
     although these permissions are sometimes managed in workflow as well.